zkxs/jinx/README.md

 | `/version`                             | None                | Shows version information about Jinx.                                                   |

 > [!TIP]
-> The required permission/role for a command can be customized in the server's Integration settings.
+> - The required permission/role for a command can be customized in the server's Integration settings.

-> [!TIP]
->  `/user_info` can also be used from the context menu: look for "Apps"/"List Jinxxy licenses" when you right-click a
+> - `/user_info` can also be used from the context menu: look for "Apps"/"List Jinxxy licenses" when you right-click a
 >   user in your server.

-> [!TIP]
-> If a Jinx update causes commands to become outdated, you can run `/init` again with no parameters to reinstall all
+> - In the event that a Jinx update causes commands to become outdated, you can run `/init` again with no parameters to reinstall all
 >   commands to your server.

 ## Permissions Used